Deploy Django App in Sub Directory Using OpenShiftApril 24, 2019 · 2 Min Read · 0 Comment · In OpenShift, Django

 I got the implementation idea from this stackoverflow answer.
 Big thanks to @whp.

 That is it for today, hope it helps.
 If you have a better approach to resolve this problem please make a comment in comment section below.

 Connecting to MySQL from Python in MacOS is a very problematic and painful process.
-In this post, we are going to see …
+In …

-Django’s serialization framework provides a mechanism for “translating” Django models into other formats.
-Usually they …
+Django’s serialization framework provides a mechanism for “translating” Django models into …